Notebooks

 What is a Notebook?

 Notebooks are runnable documentation consisting of markdown text and list elements, code blocks, and runnable shell snippets that can be automatically executed in your terminal session.
-Notebooks are searchable and accessible through the so you can access and run your documentation without ever leaving the terminal.
+Notebooks are searchable and accessible through the Command Palette so you can access and run your documentation without ever leaving the terminal.
 You can also export Notebooks in .md format at any time.

 How to save and edit notebooks